Sally Gulbrandsen Feltmaker: Her tutorials and techniques are as individual as she is—unique, experimental and always interesting.

 Most projects can be salvaged by applying some extra fibre to any thin spots.
-Do this with a barbed needle such as the Soledi which I prefer as it has a wooden handle and comes with several additional needles which can be safely tucked safely away inside the handle.
-I also find that wooden handled felting tools are more comfortable to work with than the ones which have plastic handles. felting tool
+Do this with a barbed needle felting tool such as the Soledi, which I prefer as it has a wooden handle and comes with several additional needles which can be safely tucked safely away inside the handle.
+I also find that wood-handled felting tools are more comfortable to work with than the ones which have plastic handles.

 How to Rework a Failed Project